 DIGITAL DAY

-Purpose of the digital day: Provide meaningful standards based instruction to students on days that school cannot be in session due to inclement weather.
-The Board of Education authorized five days of digital days for the 2018-19 school year.
-The board feels that the use of digital days will allow families to keep their travel plans during the Easter holidays.
+Purpose of Digital Days: Provide meaningful standards based instruction to students on days that school cannot be in session due to inclement weather.
+The Board of Education authorized five days of digital days for the 2024-2025 school year.